jflamy/owlcms4/docs/Cloud.md

 **2. Go to the releases repository and start the process**

-The Heroku releases directory is located at https://github.com/owlcms/owlcms4-heroku/releases/latest.
+The Heroku releases directory is located at [this location](https://github.com/jflamy-dev/owlcms-heroku-prerelease/releases/latest).
 Click the big `Deploy to Heroku` button.

 ![010_deployButton](img/Heroku/010_deployButton.png)